hamxiaoz/10x-developer/javascript.md

 - ES6: lambda scope
   - the scope **does not** implicitly defines a reference to `this`.
 So `this` refers to enclosing scope.

-Global scope: if you just define a variable in global scope, it is present as a property of this object.
-Both `var a = 10; b = 11;` is accessible in global.
+Declared variable is a property of the scope.
+Undeclared variable too.
+Ex, both `var a = 10; b = 11;` is accessible in global window.
 ```js
 var a = 10;
 console.log('a' in window); // true